 62 Stamford St, London SE1 9LX

 A bit on the clinical side but a decent size and within 100 yards of your Oxford Street shopping hell, Bonds is a handy escape from the hordes.
 All games are shown but they don’t necessarily take over the entire pub – so probably handy for watching out of the corner of your eye while pretending to listen to whomever you’re with.
 Large food menu and reasonable prices for the area to boot.

 Just at the point you think you’re getting a bit far from Borough Market and a bit close to Elephant & Castle comes The Ship.
-Plenty of pub properness here, Fuller’s ales and reliable food – and both Sky and BT football matches shown on the two flat screens.
+Plenty of pub properness here, Fuller’s ales and reliable food – and both Sky and BT Sport matches shown on the two flat screens.
 Darts and table football at half-time anyone?
 It’s better than listening to Gary and Jamie arguing.

 Crop out the surrounding streets and focus on the foliage-adorned pub and you could be in a quaint countryside village.
 You aren’t, of course.
 Inside are a couple of screens around the horseshoe-shaped bar, but pick a top-of-the-table affair or a rugby international and you’ll be heading through to the huge back room.
 Big screens, long tables and pews provide a Bierkeller-like environment for prime sports enjoyment.
 And out the back – lordy, beer garden does not do it justice.
 It’s more like the treehouse from your wildest childhood dreams, there are almost certainly monkeys running amok.

 19 Perth Road, N4 3HB